-In accordance with the programme of work of the Inland Transport Committee for 2010-2014 (ECE/TRANS/208/, para.
-106 and ECE/TRANS/2010/8, programme activity 02.4), the World Forum will develop, harmonize and update Regulations in order to enhance the performance of vehicles.
+\ In accordance with the programme of work of the Inland Transport Committee for 2010-2014 (ECE/TRANS/208, para.
+106 and ECE/TRANS/2010/8, programme activity 02.4), the World Forum will develop, harmonize and update regulations in order to enhance the performance of vehicles.
 The present document is submitted in conformity with that mandate.

-Draft new Regulation on uniform provisions concerning the approval of enhanced Child Restraint Systems used onboard motor vehicles
+Uniform provisions concerning the approval of enhanced Child Restraint Systems used on board of motor vehicles